jariz/Akku/README.md

 Akku is a tiny monitoring app for headset bluetooth devices.

-# Compatibility
+## Compatibility
 It will work with any headset that conforms to the [Apple bluetooth spec](https://developer.apple.com/hardwaredrivers/BluetoothDesignGuidelines.pdf)\* or the [XEvent spec](https://developer.plantronics.com/article/plugging-plantronics-headset-sensor-events-android)

 **Translation**:
-If your Android device can read it's battery status, there's a high chance it will work.
+If your Android device can read it's battery status, it will very likely work.
 If your iPhone device can read your headset's battery status, Akku will be guaranteedly be able to do so as well.

 ## How does it work?